mlrun/mlrun/docs/feature-store/feature-store.md

 ## Further reading

-For more information, see [Feature store: data ingestion](../feature-store/feature-store-data-ingestion.html) and [Feature store: data retrieval](../feature-store/feature-store-data-retrieval.html), as well as the [Feature Store tutorials](../feature-store/feature-store-tutorials.html).
+For more information, see [Feature store: data ingestion](../feature-store/feature-store-data-ingestion.html) and [Feature store online access](../feature-store/feature-vectots.html), as well as the [feature store example](../feature-store/basic-demo.html).